Summer Research Program 2022-23

 To be eligible to participate and receive a scholarship you must meet all of the following criteria:

-- You are enrolled in an undergraduate, honours, or postgraduate coursework program at UQ at the time of application (internal or external study options apply); and
+1. You are enrolled in an undergraduate, honours, or postgraduate coursework program at UQ at the time of application; and

-- Not be undertaking any coursework during the vacation period (i.e. summer semester study).
+5. Not be undertaking any coursework during the program period (i.e. summer semester study).

-***Please note some Research Experience Programs may have additional eligibility requirements outlined in the Conditions of Participation.
+***Please note some Research Experience Programs may have additional eligibility requirements outlined in the Conditions of Participation or the project listing.

 Proof of enrolment